kdoore/CS2335-Gitbook/player_gameobject.md

 	void FixedUpdate()
 	{
-	    // check current x position of object curX= transform.localPosition.x;  //read only property
+	    // check current x position of object curX= transform.localPosition.x;  //what is current x position?

-		if(curX < LowerLeft.x){
+		//if we have hit the left screen edge change direction of speed if(curX < LowerLeft.x){
 		     speed *= -1;
+		}

-		}   //add code here to test for collision with right screen edge
+		//add code here to test for collision with right screen edge

-		//can we add code to flip the image sprite direction? movement = new Vector2(
+		//can we add code to flip the image sprite direction?

+		movement = new Vector2(
 				speed * direction.x,
 				speed * direction.y
 				);

-	   //if we have hit the wall direction = direction * -1;

 		// Apply movement to the rigidbody

 		rb2D.velocity = movement;